The Mayan Long Count Calendar

-The origin of the Long Count Periods (LCPs) is unknown.
+The origin of the Long Count Periods is unknown.
 A common assumption is the desire of the calendar keeper to maintain the Tun in close agreement with the tropical/solar year of approximately 365.24 days.\cite{aveni1} There is no consensus concerning the origin of the Tzolk'in, which has been associated with various astronomical cycles.
-3 Tzolk'in correspond to Mars synodic period, 16 Tzolk'in equal 11 of Saturn synodic periods (+2 days), and 23 Tzolk'in are equivalent to 15 Jupiter synodic periods (-5 days). \cite{justeson} It has been tentatively connected to the eclipse half-year (173.31 days) because 2 Tzolk'in are very close to 3 eclipse half-years.\cite{aveni2} Finally, it has been noted that the Tzolk'in approximates the length of time Venus is visible as a morning or evening star. \cite{bricker69} However, these interpretations fail to link the Tzolk'in to the LCPs.
-The Kawil cycle has been attributed to the observation of Jupiter and Saturn\cite{lounsbury1,justeson1} because 19 (6) Kawil correspond to 39 (13) Jupiter (Saturn) synodic period.
-Why the Calendar Round starts on a 4 Ahau 8 Cumku is still an opened question as is the starting count of the 4-Kawil cycle.
-Four numbers of possible astronomical significance have been discovered on the walls of a residential structure in Xultun, Guatemala and have been dated from the early 9$^\mathrm{th}$ century CE.
-The Xultun numbers are given in Table \ref{Xultun}.
-They are such that $\mathcal{X}_1=365\times3276$ and $\mathcal{X}_3=\mathcal{X}_2+2\mathcal{X}_0$.
+3 Tzolk'in correspond to Mars synodic period, 16 Tzolk'in equal 11 of Saturn synodic periods (+2 days), and 23 Tzolk'in are equivalent to 15 Jupiter synodic periods (-5 days). \cite{justeson} It has been tentatively connected to the eclipse half-year (173.31 days) because 2 Tzolk'in are very close to 3 eclipse half-years.\cite{aveni2} Finally, it has been noted that the Tzolk'in approximates the length of time Venus is visible as a morning or evening star. \cite{bricker69} The Kawil cycle has been attributed to the observation of Jupiter and Saturn\cite{lounsbury1,justeson1} because 19 (6) Kawil correspond to 39 (13) Jupiter (Saturn) synodic period.
+However, these interpretations fail to link the Tzolk'in and the Kawil to the Long Count Periods.
+The reason why the initial state of the Calendar Round at the LCC origin of time 0.0.0.0.0 is 4 Ahau 8 Cumku remains unexplained up to now.

-In this study, we assume that Mayan astronomers observed the periodic movements of the five planets visible to the naked eye.
-Based on this hypothesis, we explain a possible origin of the Long Count Periods, the religious year Tzolk'in and the relationship between the Kawil cycle and the 4 directions-colors.
-This new interpretation gives rise to periods that have been identified on the codices and monuments.
-The paper is organized as follows.
-In section II, we derive an important number based on astronomical observations and arithmetical considerations that seems to explain some aspects of Mayan religion and calendars.
-In section III, we study the various calendar cycles and examine their relationship with the planet canonical cycles.
-The last section is left for conclusion.